srMarquinho/CV/README.md

 ---

-Former educator and manager with extensive experience in software development, including warehouse delivery solutions and government job-seeker websites.
+Former educator and manager with extensive experience in software development, including warehouse delivery solutions, government websites and Formula 1 strategy content delivery.
 I have a track record of delivering solutions for high-profile companies, always leveraging cutting-edge technologies and methodologies.

 Currently, at Mizaic, I'm revolutionizing the clinician-patient experience by developing an Electronic Document Management System tailored for the NHS.
 I transform physical, unstructured, and legacy records into digital, organized, searchable, and shareable content.